spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-postmoogle.md

 ## Usage

-To use the bot, invite the `@postmoogle:DOMAIN` into a room you want to use as a mailbox.
+To use the bot, invite the `@postmoogle:DOMAIN` bot user into a room you want to use as a mailbox.

 Then send `!pm mailbox NAME` to expose this Matrix room as an inbox with the email address `NAME@matrix.domain`.
 Emails sent to that email address will be forwarded to the room.